elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added configuration properties for falco-exporter.
 - calico-felix-metrics helm chart to enable calico targets discovery and scraping calico felix grafana dashboard to visualize the metrics
+- Added JumpCloud as a IDP using dex.

 ### Removed